Erudika/erudika.github.io/source/_posts/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat.md

 **Documentation:** 9/10
 **Client libraries:** Android, iOS, JavaScript, Ruby, Java, .NET, PHP

 Usergrid is an Apache backend-as-a-service project built with Java.
 It's been around since 2011 and is actively developed and maintained.
-The new version 2.0 is yet to be relased and will require both Cassandra and Elasticsearch in addition to a queue system like AWS SQS.
+The new version 2.0 is yet to be released and will require both Cassandra and Elasticsearch in addition to a queue system like AWS SQS.

 The project is very well documented but getting started involves quite a few steps.
 First you need to install Cassandra and a servlet container like Tomcat.
 Then you deploy the WAR file to Tomcat and call a special URL to create a superuser account which gives you access to the web-based console.